openstack/openstack-manuals/doc/install-guide/source/neutron-verify.rst

       Actual output may differ slightly from this example.

+You can perform further testing of your networking using the `neutron-sanity-check command line client <https://docs.openstack.org/cli-reference/neutron-sanity-check.html>`_.

 Use the verification section for the networking option that you chose to deploy.